casbin/pycasbin/README.md

 ## Get started

-1. New a Casbin enforcer with a model file and a policy file:
+1. New Casbin enforcer with a model file and a policy file:

 ```python
 import casbin